Alaa-aldeen123/hassob_project/README.md

-# hassob_project
-The final project for AI course to Hassob Academy

 # Heart Disease Prediction Web App

 A Flask-based web application that predicts the stage of heart disease based on patient data using a trained machine learning model and stores prediction history in a SQLite database.